 The State Ministry of Economic Affairs, Labor and Transport may set a maximum limit for eligible expenditure/costs for all types of expenditure/costs.

-The EPC accompanies the projects of TU Dresden in accordance with the announcement of the Vice-Rector Research 2/2023 and must be involved in the two-stage application process.
+The EPC accompanies the projects of TU Dresden in accordance with the communication of the Vice-Rector Research 2/2023 and must be involved in the two-stage application process.
 The EPC advises on the funding conditions and the application process, has powers of attorney for the legally binding signature vis-à-vis the SAB and has central access to the SAB funding portal for the submission of project proposals.

 Applicants must submit the following documents by email to